Calculatorbudy Official Logo

 A. Positive Slope (m > 0)

 A line with a positive slope rises from left to right.
-This represents a direct relationship between variables—as x increases, y also increases.
+This represents a direct relationship between variables.
+As x increases, y also increases.
 Examples include a car accelerating or a savings account growing with interest.

 B. Negative Slope (m < 0)

 A line with a negative slope falls from left to right.
-This represents an inverse relationship—as x increases, y decreases.
+This represents an inverse relationship.
+As x increases, y decreases.
 Examples include a car slowing down or the water level in a draining pool.

 C. Zero Slope (m = 0)